The syslog-ng OSE application has been resurrected on macOS by our developer team.

 • riemann-client

-6. Extra tools you might require
+6. Extra development tools you might require

 Hint: If you have syslog-ng OSE installed via brew, as a reference, you can check the dependencies of the brew built version using brew deps syslog-ng